mapsacosta/EAFJupyter/docs/00_getting_started.rst

    :align: center
    :alt: The CMSLPC server options as displayed on the JupyterHub.
 The first option is the SL7 Interactive, the second option is COFFEA-DASK SL7 Interactive, the third option is GPU SL7 Interactive (NVIDIA Ampere A100), and the fourth option is GPU SL7 Interactive (NVIDIA Ampere A100) [20GB GPU].

+Each server opton inherits the packages from the image it was based on.
+The inheritence is shown in the diagram in `EAF Structure and Packages`_.

 SL7 Interactive
 -----------------
 Image: cmslpc-notebook